© Potjanun Surirug | Dreamstime.com

 Mustafa Shah-Khan, DDS

 Mustafa Shah-Khan, DDS, is a 2002 graduate of the University of North Carolina School of Dentistry.
 He has served on the board of directors of the UNC School of Dentistry’s Dental Alumni Association and the Charlotte Dental Society’s board of directors.
 He currently serves on the UNC board of visitors.
-Dr. Shah-Khan was a co-founder of the Synergy Dental Partners and maintains a private practice emphasizing cosmetic reconstructive dentistry in Charlotte, North Carolina.
+Dr. Shah-Khan has had experience operating a GPO in dentistry and is currently a partner with Simplify Dentistry and maintains a private practice emphasizing cosmetic reconstructive dentistry in Charlotte, North Carolina.
+He can be reached at [email protected]

 Sponsored Recommendations